Filtering Duplicates Automatically

 Now let's look at the comparison tab:

-For our rule, we know that every 1,2 pair from the search will include one jpeg and one png, but they will come in random order.
-We can tell hydrus to orient it always as jpeg-png by saying that A has to be the jpeg.
+Since we know that every incoming search pair will include one jpeg and one png, we can simply define that A has to be the jpeg.

 action¶